timraymund/tensorflow_docker/README.md

 The [Tensorflow Docker](https://www.tensorflow.org/install/docker) documentation is a good start, useful for making sure things work.
 Some documenation for a composable came from [Valohai](https://docs.valohai.com/howto/docker/docker-build-image/), which lead to the first Dockerfiles.
 There is also some [interesting ideas](https://towardsdatascience.com/how-to-deploy-machine-learning-models-with-tensorflow-part-2-containerize-it-db0ad7ca35a7) for how to deploy model in docker to support inference.

 Of note, at the moment this is being done with vscode in Win10 with Remote-WSL, Docker, Pylance and Python extensions.
 And tabnine.
+Assuming implementation in python.
 The idea is to make it easy to develop in the container.

 ## How to Make This Go
 Instructions for making this work